What Credit Cards Solutions do you have After a Bankruptcy Situation?

 After bankruptcy, you may not want a secured credit card simply because you usually have to have, at least, $200 to get started.
 However, you will find that some of the best cards for rebuilding credit are secured, and they often carry lower fees and interest rates.
 Plus, you can use them just as you would use any credit card, and they look exactly the same, so you don’t have to worry about retailers or anyone else knowing you are rebuilding your credit.
 The following are some of the most recommended secured credit cards after bankruptcy.

-Because of the high APRs that are often associated with credit cards after bankruptcy, you might want to consider a secured credit card like the primor Secured Visa Gold, which comes with one of the lowest APRs you’ll find with any card designed to improve credit.
-This card requires a deposit of at least $200, which is held in an interest bearing savings account while your account is open.
-The annual fee is $49, and the APR is a fixed rate of 9.99%, which means you don’t have to worry about the rate increasing or changing.
+Because of the high APRs that are often associated with credit cards after bankruptcy, you might want to consider a secured credit card like the Green Dot primor® Mastercard® Classic Secured Credit Card, which comes with one of the lowest APRs you’ll find with any card designed to improve credit.
+This card requires a deposit of at least $200, which is held in an interest-bearing savings account while your account is open.
+The annual fee is $39, and the APR is a fixed rate of 13.99% (F), which means you don’t have to worry about the rate increasing or changing.
 There are also no credit checks with this card.

 The only disadvantage of this card is the annual fee, which is still lower than the fee for other credit cards.
 For consumers who carry balances from month to month, the low interest rate can help save money, and your security deposit earns interest while you rebuild your credit score.
 Plus, there are no credit checks, so you are essentially guaranteed the card.
 If you’re looking for a low-interest rate credit card after bankruptcy, you won’t find many that can compete with this card.